adnanmuhtadi/milestone-project-4/README.md

     -   The colour scheme I will be working with is mainly black and white to keep it simple and easy on the eyes.
 The concept is to make the images of the sneakers be the focus of the site.

 -   #### Typography
     -   I have chosen to use [Barlow Condensed](https://fonts.google.com/specimen/Barlow+Condensed) and [Sarabun](https://fonts.google.com/specimen/Sarabun) font as the main fonts throughout the website with Sans Serif as the emergency font in the case for any reason the font is not being imported into the site correctly.
 Both [Barlow Condensed](https://fonts.google.com/specimen/Barlow+Condensed) and [Sarabun](https://fonts.google.com/specimen/Sarabun) are attractive fonts to use as it easy to clear and easy to read.
-[Barlow Condensed](https://fonts.google.com/specimen/Barlow+Condensed) would be used for all the headers of the site where as [Sarabun](https://fonts.google.com/specimen/Sarabun) would be used for the rest of the content
+[Barlow Condensed](https://fonts.google.com/specimen/Barlow+Condensed) would be used for all the headers of the site whereas [Sarabun](https://fonts.google.com/specimen/Sarabun) would be used for the rest of the content

 -   #### Imagery
     -   The images that were used as based on the purpose of the site being focused on selling sneakers.
 All images have been taken personally as I would also be advertising sneakers that have been sold before this project.
+Other images for this project were taken from [Unsplash](https://unsplash.com/)

 *   ### Wireframes

     #### Home Page - [View](https://github.com/adnanmuhtadi/milestone-project-4/blob/main/documentation/wireframes/home-page.pdf)

+    - I altered the design during development by not including the categories under the testimonials as it was redundant while having the categories displayed permanently in the footer

     #### Register Page - [View](https://github.com/adnanmuhtadi/milestone-project-4/blob/main/documentation/wireframes/register-page.pdf)